 As someone who has always loved traveling, the thought of purchasing a Recreational Vehicle or a motorhome has always been appealing.
-In years’ past, I would happily traipse through shows held at malls and in parking lots to see the latest models and amenities while imagining myself living in them.
-Window shopping is fun; purchasing requires a bit more thought and a few key decisions.
-One of the biggest decisions is whether to purchase an RV or a motorhome.
+In years past, I would happily traipse through shows held at malls and in parking lots to see the latest models and amenities while imagining myself living in them.
+Window shopping is fun; getting motorhome loans requires a bit more thought and a few key decisions.
+One of the biggest decisions is choosing whether to purchase an RV vs motorhome.

 Reasons for Purchasing an RV

 1) RVs range from small collapsible trailers to full-size: